A joint degree between Georgetown University and Solvay Brussels School (ULB)

 These scholarships will be awarded by a jury who will base their decision on (1) your application essay, (2) your academic record and (3) on the date of your application.
 Therefore, early applications are encouraged.

-Important: Non EU-citizens must be aware that student visa procedures may take up to 3 months, and therefore check the timing and conditions of their nearest Belgian Embassy before considering applying after May 2018.
+Important: non EU-citizens should be aware that student visa procedures may take up to 3 months and therefore check the timing and conditions with their nearest Belgian Embassy or Consulates if they wish to apply after May 2018.
+Applications received after May 2018 will only be processed subject to such checks being made immediately.

 Additionally, non-EU applicants must take into consideration that getting a student visa for Belgium implies the obligation to prove their sufficient and regular means of subsistence (€650 net/month in 2016-2017) or their sponsor’s.
 If they can’t, Solvay can support them if the applicant transfers the requested amount covering 9 months on a school deposit account (which will be redistributed on a monthly basis to the student as soon as a Belgian bank account has been created).
 For more information visit this link or contact the nearest Belgian embassy.